Fayette Historic State Park - Garden, Michigan - Fall Colors

 Watching the Northern Lights

 Since there are fewer residents and less light pollution, seeing the aurora borealis is possible and one of the best fall things to do in the Upper Peninsula.
-In fact, you can find many remote spots on Lake Superior with dark skies for viewing the northern lights in Michigan.
+In fact, you can find many remote spots on Lake Superior with dark skies for viewing the Northern Lights in Michigan.

 And fall is one of the best times to see Northern Lights in Michigan’s Upper Peninsula because daylight hours are fewer, giving you more nighttime hours to catch a glimpse.